fermincruz/Deliverus-Backend-2022-2023/README.md

 ```

 Once you have completed the Restaurant table migration, you should run migrations.
 To this end, a Command Line Interface (CLI) binary is available (named `sequelize-cli`).
 It uses the database connection details found at `config\config.js`.
-Next, you must run migrations by executing them using npx (tool for running npm packages binaries) on the terminal:
+To run migrations, execute them using npx (tool for running npm packages binaries) on the terminal:
 ```PowerShell
 npx sequelize-cli db:migrate
 ```